Jacob Lawrence: 9 Things You Should Know About the Artist

 In 1946, Lawrence became the first African-American artist to teach at Black Mountain College, following Josef Albers’ invitation.
-Traveling to North Carolina with his wife, Gwendolyn Knight Lawrence, he was provided with private transportation to avoid segregation past the Mason-Dixon Line.
 In 1968, Lawrence taught at Skowhegan School of Painting and Sculpture, a renowned summer residency counting Alex Katz, Lee Bontecou and Robert Indiana among its alumni.
 In parallel, Lawrence began teaching at Pratt Institute in 1956, where he remained on faculty until 1970.
 A year later, he accepted a professorship at the University of Washington, where he taught until his retirement in 1983.

 9. He represented the United States at the 1956 Venice Biennale

 In 1956, Lawrence was one of thirty artists selected to represent the United States at the Venice Biennale.
 The country’s pavilion, curated by Katherine Kuh, was themed “American Artists Paint the City” and featured artists with specific connections to urban centers.
 Lawrence’s Chess on Broadway was included in the presentation, alongside works by Charles Sheeler and Jackson Pollock, among others.